Povsc/Flix/README.md

 The following **additional** features are implemented:

-- [ ] Users can find a list of similar movies in the detail screen.
+- [x] Users can find a list of similar movies in the detail screen.
+- [x] User sees an error message when no similar movies are found.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):